 XVS Bridge

 This documentation provides detailed instructions and explanations for using the XVS Cross-Chain Bridge.
-The bridge allows users to transfer tokens between different blockchain networks, including the BNB chain and multiple destination chains.
+The bridge allows users to transfer tokens between different blockchain networks, including the and multiple destination chains.
 The supported networks are as follows:

 The bridge supports transfers between all network pairs, providing users with enhanced flexibility and interoperability across blockchain ecosystems.

-The functionality of the bridge relies on LayerZero for the seamless transfer of XVS tokens across different networks.
+The functionality of the bridge relies on for the seamless transfer of XVS tokens across different networks.
 Consequently, the security and integrity of the token on each network are subject to potential vulnerabilities inherent in the bridging mechanism.
 It is essential to note that these risks are a general characteristic of integrating with network bridges and do not stem from any particular weaknesses within the token implementation.

 To start using the XVS Cross-Chain Bridge, follow these steps: